 houses and apartments that the developers had in mind for the walled

 the homes as they would have been seen from an upper floor

 of the Beatty Court retirement home.
-In the bottom left
+In the bottom right

 of the picture (white area), in front of what is the north wall, is